evoteum/herculesos/README.md

 [//]: # (Must not have its own title)
 [//]: # (A detailed description of the repo)

+HerculesOS is an in-memory operating system that can be used to remotely wipe disks on a target computer.
+This is particularly useful when you have many computers that you want to recommission or decommission.
+It can be configured

 ## Table of Contents